-Though the knowledge of authorship is not crucial to a proper understanding of the book of Genesis, Jewish tradition has consistently attributed the writing to Moses.1 The New Testament authors, as well as the early church fathers, also credited the writing to Moses.
-Thus, we have abundant historic witness to the authorship of Moses.
-However, others would disagree.
-So, the question that I hope to answer, at least provisionally, becomes, “Is there sufficient reason to believe that Moses wrote the book of Genesis?”
+Jewish and Christian tradition has consistently attributed the writing of Genesis to Moses.1 In addition, the New Testament authors, the early church fathers, as well as Jesus himself, all credited Moses with writing the Pentateuch.2 Thus, there exists abundant witness to the authorship of Moses.
+However, others would disagree that Moses even existed, let alone authored these books.
+So, the question becomes: “Is there sufficient reason to believe that Moses wrote the book of Genesis?”
+This question will be explored below.

-Secondly, Moses is clearly declared to be the author of various parts the first five books2 of the Bible.
-These sections include:
+Secondly, Moses is clearly declared to be the author of various parts of the first five books of the Bible.3 These sections include:

 - The judgment of Amalek: “Then the Lord said to Moses, ‘Write this in a book as a memorial and recite it to Joshua…’” (Ex.
 17:14).